arduino-libraries/Arduino_LSM9DS1/readme.md

 Calculating separate averages of the min and max values is a better method but also like a chicken and egg problem.
 Before the calibration program can decide to which average a measurement belongs, it needs a rough calibration first.
-If the offset is very large, like in case of the magment, this is not straight forward.
-The DIY calibration program uses the fastrate magnet ODR and simply caluculates a lot of averages and takes the min and max of that.
+If the offset is very large, like in case of the magnet, this is not straight forward.
+The DIY calibration program uses the fastrate magnet ODR and simply calculates a lot of averages and takes the min and max of that.

-The best method is probably 3D elliptical regression, where the values of Offset correspond to the centre of the elliptoid.
+The best method is probably 3D elliptical regression, where the values of Offset correspond to the centre of the ellipsoid.
 So far I did not venture into the mathematics of this. :dizzy_face:

 --------------------------------------------------------------------------------------------------------------------
 ### Slope

 Slope is a dimensionless number that compensates for the sensitivity of the chip's internal transducer.
-Ideally it's value should equal 1, meaning that the sensitivity is what it's suppost to be.
+Ideally it's value should equal 1, meaning that the sensitivity is what it's supposed to be.
 I my case the accelerometer was very close, the gyro 17%, 13% and 4% to low, the magnetometer 5%, 4% and 7% too high.
 For the magnet and the Accel only their relative values matter, but for the Gyro it's the absolute value if you want to keep track of orientation.
 17% means 61 degrees misalignment on a full turn.